Open-IoT-Service-Platform/platform-launcher/README.md

 cp setup-environment.example.sh setup-environment.sh
 ```

-Now modify the setup-environment shell script with parameters valid for your needs.
+Now modify the setup-environment.sh shell script with parameters valid for your needs.
 For example the SMTP settings require you have an SMTP server.

 ## Start application using Docker
 ```bash